SoutaTanaka/shovel/README.md

 # Shovel

 A lightweight dependency injection framework for Dart applications that provides an intuitive way to manage dependencies.
+Shovel is inspired by [Kodein](https://github.com/kosi-libs/Kodein), a dependency injection library for Kotlin.

 [日本語のREADMEはこちら](README.ja.md)